paul-peek77/Established-Source-Generator-v1.0/README.md

 ---

 Restore a Project

-Place the manifest in an empty directory and run:
+Place the manifest in an empty directory and run the appropriate restorer.

+Debian/Linux
 `
-python restore-es-uni.py
+python3 restore-es-deb.py
 `

-The script reconstructs all text‑based files.
+Windows
+`
+python restore-es-win.py
+`

+Both scripts will:

+- recreate directories
+- restore all text files
+- report each restored artifact

 ---